Tomas-Jurov/sPrinter/ROS_ws/src/gps/README.md

 # GPS package

 ## Description
-Get a location message in ROS from the Altix GPS using the Alink USB to serial converter.
+Provides location messages in ROS from the Altix GPS using the Alink USB to serial converter.

 ## Hardware dependencies
 * Alink USB to serial converter